Afra107/PathoShield/README.md

 # AMR Prediction & Surveillance Web App

-A full-stack web application for predicting and monitoring Antimicrobial Resistance (AMR) patterns.
-Built with React (Vite), FastAPI, and MongoDB.
+A full-stack web application for predicting and monitoring Antimicrobial Resistance (AMR) patterns using Deep Learning.
+It provides a comprehensive interface for AMR predictions, electronic prescription generation and interactive regional surveillance; built with React (Vite), FastAPI, and MongoDB.

-## 🏗️ Project Structure
+## Project Structure

 ```
 FYP_Project/